compas-dev/compas_fab/docs/examples/06_ros_examples.rst

 Running the example
 -------------------

-Open a command line prompts and start the talker:
+Open a command prompt and start the talker:

 ::

     python ros-hello-world-talker.py

-Now open a second command line prompt and start the listener:
+Now open a second command prompt and start the listener:

 ::